sdslabs/gasper/docs/content/configurations/global.md

 The corresponding DNS entry for the application will be automatically created in **Hikari 💡** and resolved by **Enrai ⚡** during reverse-proxy

-??? example
+!!! example
-    If you create an application named **foo** then a DNS entry of **foo.sdslabs.local** will be created based on the above root domain setting pointing to the IPv4 address of an **Enrai** instance
+    If you create an application named **foo** then a DNS entry of **foo.app.sdslabs.local** will be created based on the above root domain setting pointing to the IPv4 address of an **Enrai** instance

 ## Secret Key